Cure Media Group v. FCB Worldwide

 The Beastie Boys Partnership v.
 Monster Energy Company

 Representing Monster on appeal to the 2nd Circuit from a jury verdict of copyright and trademark infringement arising from the use by Monster of portions of 5 songs owned by the band in a video recap of a snowboarding event sponsored by Monster in the Canadian Rockies.
 (2d Cir.
-Ongoing)
+2016)

 Greenberg Smoked Turkeys Inc. v.
 Goode-Cook, Inc. et al.